sanjeet05/node-elasticsearch/README.md

-# node-elasticsearch
+# Node Elasticsearch

 ## Prerequisites.
-1. install the **nodejs** in your system globally (https://nodejs.org/en/)
+1. Install **nodejs** in your system globally (https://nodejs.org/en/)
+2. Install **elasticsearch** in your system globally (https://www.elastic.co/downloads/elasticsearch)
-2. open the terminal/cmd on the root folder
+3. Open the terminal/cmd on the root folder
-3. run the command:
+3. Run the command:

 ```bash
 npm install